Sakura-IT/SonnetAmiga/README.md

   5 = 3, 4 = 2.5, 3 = 2, 2 = 1.5, 1 = 1, 0 = Handled by library.
 Default = 0.
   For example: A Sonnet with speed 500 MHz and setting 5 will run the L2 cache at 166 MHz (500/3). **USE AT OWN RISK!!!**
+- Harrier256MB (0 or 1): Enable if you have a Harrier based G4 card with 256MB.
+  Default = 0 (128MB) The 128MB card needs a jumper on pin 11/12 of J2.

 # Bugs